 It is an important milestone which marks not only a considerable change in the expectations of teachers, such as more independent working and self-organisation, but the pupils will be expected to cope with a whole variety of new experiences which demand skills and abilities they have not needed before.

 A positive transition is therefore vital to ensure that every pupil feels welcome, valued and safe so that they can quickly settle into the next phase in their education and continue on a positive path to successful learning.

-In addition, pupils will be invited to attend a Transition Day in early July, where will have the opportunity to meet their new form tutor and take part in a number of team building activities to get to know their new year group.
-They will also be given a tour of the school by members of the existing Year 7 cohort, and take part in a number of subject taster lessons.
+In addition, pupils usually attend a Transition Day in early July, where they have the opportunity to meet their new form tutor and take part in a number of team building activities to get to know their new year group.
+In its place, we hope to meet pupils in September when they will be able to take part in a range of transition activities.

 Once our pupils have settled into senior school, we will hold our pastoral parents evening where parents will be invited into school to meet the form tutors and other relevant staff.
 Here, parents can speak to the pastoral team about their daughters’ transition into life at Bradford Girls’ Grammar School.